 Natural Sites of Special Interest (SSIs) are places that are considered to be of public importance because of their special zoological, ecological, botanical or geological interest, or a combination of these and other special qualities.

-You can find out if a building or place is listed on the Register of Natural Sites on gov.je.
+Find out if a building or place is listed on the register of natural sites.

 Why a natural site is listed